pDANSE: Particle-based Data-driven Nonlinear State Estimation from Nonlinear Measurements: Abstract

 \section{Abstract}

 We consider the problem of designing a data-driven nonlinear state estimation (DANSE) method that uses (noisy) nonlinear measurements of a process whose underlying state transition model (STM) is unknown.
 Such a process is referred to as a model-free process.
 A recurrent neural network (RNN) provides parameters of a Gaussian prior that characterize the state of the model-free process, using all previous measurements at a given time point.
 In the case of DANSE, the measurement system was linear, leading to a closed-form solution for the state posterior.
 However, the presence of a nonlinear measurement system renders a closed-form solution infeasible.
 Instead, the second-order statistics of the state posterior are computed using the nonlinear measurements observed at the time point.
 We address the nonlinear measurements using a reparameterization trick-based particle sampling approach, and estimate the second-order statistics of the state posterior.
 The proposed method is referred to as particle-based DANSE (pDANSE).
 The RNN of pDANSE uses sequential measurements efficiently and avoids the use of computationally intensive sequential Monte-Carlo (SMC) and/or ancestral sampling.
 We describe the semi-supervised learning method for pDANSE, which transitions to unsupervised learning in the absence of labeled data.
 Using a stochastic Lorenz-$63$ system as a benchmark process, we experimentally demonstrate the state estimation performance for four nonlinear measurement systems.
-We explore cubic nonlinearity and a camera-model nonlinearity where unsupervised learning is used; then we explore half-wave rectification nonlinearity and Cartesian-to-spherical nonlinearity where semi-supervised learning is used.
-The performance of state estimation is shown to be competitive vis-\`a-vis particle filters that have complete knowledge of the STM of the Lorenz-$63$ system.
+We explore cubic nonlinearity and a camera-model nonlinearity where unsupervised learning is used; then we explore half-wave rectification nonlinearity and Cartesian-to-spherical nonlinearity where semi-supervised learning is used. {Additionally, we also show the performance of pDANSE for the stochastic Lorenz-$96$ system with a half-wave, rectified measurement system.
+The performance of state estimation is shown to be competitive vis-\`a-vis model-driven methods that have complete knowledge of the STM of the dynamical system.}